-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-What you must pay when Services that are covered for you you get these services Special Supplemental Benefits for the Chronically III ("Healthy Meals") \$0 copay for plan-Healthy Meals assists members in maintaining a healthy diet to support a approved special medical condition or nutritional need.
-We cover: supplemental meals. • A maximum total of 180 meals per calendar year • Up to 15 meals every month (one (1) meal per day) • Meals delivered or provided at participating locations Method of meal delivery is subject to prior-authorization.
-Participation in a Care Management Program and a Nutritional assessment are required as a pre-requisite.
-You may be eligible based on qualifying clinical criteria of a chronic condition as determined by your physician.
-Chronic conditions are those diseases or illnesses that are expected to be present for a majority of the plan year, impact activities of daily living, and require on-going medical treatment.
-Note: Please see Section 2.1 of this chapter under 'Important Benefit Information for Enrollees with Chronic Conditions' to find the applicable chronic conditions for benefit eligibility.
-Prior-authorization and referral are required.
-Supervised Exercise Therapy (SET) \$0 copay per visit for SET is covered for members who have symptomatic peripheral artery disease Medicare-covered SET (PAD) and a referral for PAD from the physician responsible for PAD therapy. treatment.
+What you must pay when you Services that are covered for you get these services \$0 copay for plan-approved Special Supplemental Benefits for the Chronically Ill special supplemental healthy Healthy Meals Benefit We cover one meal a day for up to 20 meals per month. meals.
+Members of our plan with qualifying clinical criteria of a chronic condition as determined by your physician can receive healthy meals delivered or provided at plan-approved participating locations to assist in maintaining a healthy diet to support a medical condition or nutritional need.
+Chronic conditions are those diseases or illnesses that are expected to be present for a majority of the plan year, impact activities of daily living, and require ongoing medical treatment.
+The following chronic conditions apply: diabetes, chronic heart failure, end-stage liver disease, end-stage renal disease (ESRD), HIV/AIDS, cancer, stroke, chronic and disabling mental health conditions; dementia; chronic alcohol and other drug dependence; autoimmune disorders, cardiovascular disorders, chronic lung disorders, neurologic disorders, severe hematologic disorders; and all other chronic conditions approved by plan.
+Prior authorization and referral may be required for Healthy Meals.
+Personal Hygiene Benefit We cover up to \$25 every month for routine maintenance of hair and nails.
+Covered services includes basic hair washing/cutting and treatment of nails.
+Members are responsible for payment of services provided outside the plan's local clinic locations and for all costs that exceeds the monthly limit and will be reimbursed up to the monthly limit by submitting proof of licensed cosmetologists along with a reimbursement form to the Plan. \$0 copay per visit for Medicare-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease covered SET therapy.
+(PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercisetraining program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Prior-authorization and referral are required. \$0 copay for plan-Transportation We cover unlimited trips to a plan-approved location. approved transportation Mode of Transportation includes: van, bus, taxi, or rideshare services. services.
-See "Ambulance" for information on emergency and non-emergency ambulance transportation.
-Prior-authorization and referral are required.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercisetraining program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.